pythonadventurer/bgo/notes/css-notes.md

 `%`       : specifies a margin in % of the width of the containing element `inherit` : specifies that the margin should be inherited from the parent element

-Tip: Negative values are allowed.
+Negative values are allowed.
+Setting `margin-left` and `margin-right` to `auto` centers the element within its parent element.

 ### `max-width`